How does the AEGIS Microbe Shield® technology work?

 How is the treatment applied?

-AEGIS can be treated on any hard surfaces by either fogging, wipe down, soaking or paint rolling on the target substrate.
+For Hard surfaces AEGIS can be treated on any hard surfaces by either fogging, wipe down, soaking or paint rolling on the target substrate.

 How long does the treatment last?

 Since the cured antimicrobial is nonvolatile, insoluble, and non-leaching, the treatment should last for the life of the treated surface.
 The life of a treated surface depends on a number of factors, not the least of which is surface preparation.
-If you treat a dirty or unstable surface, when the dirt comes off or the surface is disturbed, some of the antimicrobial will be removed with it.
-Abrasive or caustic (pH>10.5) cleaners will also shorten effective life.
+If you treat a dirty or unstable surface, when the dirt comes off or the surface is disturbed, some of the antimicrobials will be removed with it.
+Abrasive or caustic (pH>10.5) cleaners will also shorten an effective life.